Bureau Veritas: 1990: Diversification and worldwide expansion

 To meet the needs of its clients, Bureau Veritas developed its Certification and Government services businesses to evaluate management systems and supply chains.
 It also reinforced its network and opened offices in Africa, China and the United States.

 2007: Initial public offering (IPO)

 Bureau Veritas was listed on Euronext Paris on October 24, 2007.
 This initial public offering was aimed at consolidating Bureau Veritas’ growth strategy by raising its profile, giving it access to new means of financing and forging loyalty among its employees.

 2010: Development of the commodities business and in high-potential markets

-After its acquisition of Inspectorate in 2010, Bureau Veritas became one of the world’s top three players in the commodities sector and continued to expand its geographic footprint. and continued to expand its geographic footprint.
+After its acquisition of Inspectorate in 2010, Bureau Veritas became one of the world’s top three players in the commodities sector and continued to expand its geographic footprint.
 It became the leader of its sector in Canada following the acquisition of Maxxam in 2014 and carried out in parallel a series of acquisitions in the construction and consumer products industries in China.